An RN Mother on Healthcare, Nurse Life and Family

 Stethoscope in the shape of a heart

-There were “perks” to being in the medspa industry that I liked, like free injectables and free skincare products.
+There were “perks” to being in the Medspa industry that I liked, like free injectables and free skincare products.
 Eventually, though, I realized that wasn’t a good enough reason to leave the hospital, and I didn’t love the work.

 Nursing school helped me foster this passion and gave me a solid foundation for understanding health and the human body.
 I do my best to stay up to date on current healthcare and nutritional studies, and I try to be a good educational resource for my patients and family.